DragonCotterill/SiteBuilder/README.md

 There is also an optional way of using variables in case they have NOT been defined, or the value is nothing ("").
 Use {{Title|Some title}} to use "Some title" should one not be defined.

 There is also an inclusion value that if a variable HAS been defined, and is not empty ("") then replace it with something else.
-Use {{Tags>These tags have been defined {{Tags}}}} so that if the "Tags" variable has been defined replace it with some extra text.
+Use {{Tags&gt;These tags have been defined {{Tags}}}} so that if the "Tags" variable has been defined replace it with some extra text.

 NB.
 Variable names are case-sensitive.
 Do not use { or } values as standalone values within the replacements.
 The results would be unpredictable.